Getting to Know: James Wilcox, CEO of Aspire Public Schools

-October 19, 2010: If you tuned in to "Oprah" earlier this month, you would have seen Bill Gates talking about the new documentary Waiting For "Superman" and what's wrong in public education.
+October 19, 2010"Oprah" earlier this month, you would have seen Bill Gates talking about the new documentary Waiting For "Superman" and what's wrong in public education.
 You would also see, in the front row, a group of charter school leaders, including James Willcox, CEO of Aspire Public Schools, whose programs were held up as an example of what a great school can be.

 Aspire Public Schools, founded in 1998, now runs 30 high-performing charter schools in East Palo Alto, Oakland, Modesto, Stockton, Sacramento and Los Angeles, serving almost 10,000 students.
 Their waiting list is usually about half their enrollment.
 We sat down with James to hear about his involvement with the movement, his brush with fame on "Oprah," and his thoughts on "Superman."

 How did you get involved in the charter school movement?

 It's a long and not very predictable journey.
 My dad was a banker for the first half of his career and an assistant superintendent for the second half.
 I was in the military at the time that he made that career transition, and was in the process of leaving the military.
 He gave me the advice not to settle for a job I didn't care about.
 He had been the non-educator in his family - his three siblings are teachers; ultimately, he ended up as an assistant superintendent.
 Because of my family's commitment to public education, this was a natural place for me to be.
 I earned a dual degree at Stanford with a Masters in education and an MBA; shortly after, I got involved with New Schools and it just went from there.

 What is the story of Aspire schools?